xmersad/Embedded-Linux-Practices/Embedded-Linux-System-Integration/Alsa_FS/README.md

-# Exercise: Building ALSA From Scratch
+# Building ALSA From Scratch

 This exercise involves building ALSA (Advanced Linux Sound Architecture) from scratch, including kernel drivers, libraries, and utilities, to output sound on a target device (e.g., Raspberry Pi).
 The goal is to fully understand the kernel space and user space components of ALSA while overcoming challenges in cross-compiling and configuration.